About Our Virtual Services

 Give using our online offering basket.
 Make a single donation during the Sunday service or create an account contribute regularly toward your annual pledge.

 We look forward to “seeing” you!

 VIRTUAL SERVICE TIPS AND ZOOM ETIQUETTE

-Click on the link above or dial in with a phone.
-The link will remain the same each week.
+Click on the link or dial in with a phone.
 The service link is live beginning at approximately 9:45 a.m.

 - Please make sure your name on the screen includes our congregational reference.
 This will help facilitate the breakout sessions at the end of the service.
 To change your name after entering a Zoom meeting, click on the “Participants” button at the top of the Zoom window.
 Next, hover your mouse over your name in the “Participants” list on the right side of the Zoom window.
 Click on “Rename”.

 - Double check the screen to make sure your name and GB appears

 - Note: If, during the service, you get disconnected due to a poor or unstable internet connection, Zoom will automatically attempt to reconnect.
 When it does, you may need to rename yourself.
 The reconnection does not retain any of the past meeting information and reverts to your device name.
 All previous chatroom dialogue also disappears.